GravityPDF/gravity-pdf-documentation/docs/v6/templates/invoice-classic.md

 ## Limitations

 As an *Invoice* PDF template, *Invoice Classic* can be used with any Gravity Forms that **include Product fields**.
 You have access to your form data through Gravity Forms Merge Tags.
-For more information see the [Gravity Forms Merge Tags documentation](https://www.gravityhelp.com/documentation/article/merge-tags/).
+For more information, see the [Gravity Forms Merge Tags documentation](https://www.gravityhelp.com/documentation/article/merge-tags/).

 ## Configuring